confluentinc/cp-ansible/UNPRIVILEGED_INSTALL.md

 ```

-## Changes to the cp-ansible Configuration
+## cp-ansible Configuration

-This section describes the variables to **set inside the inventory file** of our modified `cp-ansible` scripts.
+This section describes the variables to **set inside your inventory file**.
+You can find an example of this inventory in: `sample_inventories/unprivileged.yml`.

 ```
 ---